patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Make a [functional design](#functional-design) when the requirements do not have clear, natural increments or when 'iceberg functionality' exists

+- [ ] Release a MVP as soon as possible, to get [user feedback](optimization-method.md) early and test-run your DevOps setup

 - [ ] Apply an [architecture](#architectures) before the [MVP](#minimum-viable-product) phase; the [microservices](#microservices) architecture is a good default to consider

 - [ ] Make a [technical design](#technical-design) every time the required functionality or proposed solution of a new feature is new to the team

-- [ ] Release a MVP as soon as possible, to get [user feedback](optimization-method.md) early and test-run your DevOps setup
+- [ ] When working without an overall technical design, an experienced application architect must continuously and relentlessly refactor the application to keep it well designed

 - [ ] Regularly refactor the implementation's [dependency graph](../README.md#modularity) to the desired state (often the functional design's [modularity](../README.md#modularity))

+- [ ] Design as much **as possible without sacrificing required agility** up front as this gives the best technical quality

 ## Stakeholders